timkomate/tomofmpy/README.md

   - `plot`: Whether to plot the generated geometry (True/False).

 - **[velocity_model]**
-  - `method`: Method for generating the velocity model (checkerboard or image).
+  - `method`: Method for generating the velocity model (checkerboard, image or constant).
   - `dv`: Velocity increment.
   - `v0`: Starting velocity.
   - `tile_size`: Checkerboard tile size (required if using the checkerboard method)